hirobank/easySheet/README.md

 |Variable2 |Col.Name1  |Col.Name2   |
 |Variable3 |Col.Name1  |Col.Name2   |

-SeriesName1: the series name defined by yourself.
+- `SeriesName1`: the series name defined by yourself.
-Variable: the name of the variable that you use for a specific column name in a specific sheet.
+- `Variable`: the name of the variable that you use for a specific column name in a specific sheet.
 No space or special symbol is allowed in variable names.
 Use ***'\_\_skip\_\_'*** if the sheet does not contain this variable.
-Col. Name: the column name refers to the left variable name.
+- `Col. Name`: the column name refers to the left variable name.

 **DO NOT** use these variable names since they are **reserved**: ***idSeriesArray, errorCode, keysMissing, keysDuplicated***